Apologies for some broken links:

 The simplest architectures (e.g. microbe-like or insect-like agents) use only the bottom (purely reactive) layer of the CogAff schema, whereas more sophisticated architectures use all the layers (the top ones are the ones that evolved latest).

-So far nothing as complex as that has been implemented, though various fragments have been, by collaborators, research fellows and PhD students in this department.
-Some of our undergraduates and MSc students have also used various parts of the toolkit.
+So far nothing as complex as that has been implemented, though various fragments have been, by collaborators, research fellows and PhD students.

 The toolkit is available as part of Poplog in the FreePoplog